-Perhaps the kindest thing you can do for an animal that is terminally ill, aged, or so severely injured that he will never lead a normal life is to induce his or her death quietly and humanely through euthanasia.
+Perhaps the kindest thing you can do for an animal that is terminally ill, aged or so severely injured that they will never lead a normal life is to induce his or her death quietly and humanely through euthanasia.

 Euthanasia is accomplished by injection of a death-inducing drug.
 Our staff may first administer a tranquilizer to relax your pet.
 Following the injection, your pet will immediately go into a quiet and irreversible deep unconsciousness.
 Death will come quickly and painlessly.